Case Study: Southwark Council

 After the initial kitchen delivery was successfully completed for Galliford Try, also taking around 3 days to complete, the installations team returned to site at Keyworth Primary School following the client's request for an additional storage facility.
 Working to their requirements, the team constructed a wrap-a-round dry storage solution leading from the catering unit to an external door at the side of the kitchen and into the car park.

-Throughout the 18-month hires, Dawsonrentals temporary kitchens provided the three sites with the upmost support across service and maintenance of the catering units and its ancillaries, working directly with each school to completely minimise disruption to normal working practices.
-This was also ensured during the de-installation and removal of the facilities, where Dawsonrentals worked during half term and after regular school hours.
+Throughout the 18-month hires, Dawsongroup temporary kitchens provided the three sites with the upmost support across service and maintenance of the catering units and its ancillaries, working directly with each school to completely minimise disruption to normal working practices.
+This was also ensured during the de-installation and removal of the facilities, where Dawsongroup worked during half term and after regular school hours.

 'Extremely helpful, very easy commercially and the guys on site have always been efficient and compensating.
 They would certainly be in the top performers' category.'